cs280spring-classroom/piggame-starter/README.md

 GITHUB_PAGE=
 ```

-Please refer to the description of Homework-1, Full-Stack JavaScript (Fall 2021) for details.
+Please refer to the description of Homework-1, Full-Stack JavaScript (Spring 2022) for details.